CoursesContent-driven web application foundationsQuery content with GROQ

 *[_type == "post"]{title}

-• *: Represents all documents in a dataset as an array
+• *: returns all documents in a dataset as an array

-• { title } represents a projection where you define which attribute in those matching documents you want the query to return
+• { title } represents a projection where you define which attributes in those array items you want to return in the response

 next-sanity exports the defineQuery function which will give you syntax highlighting in VS Code with the Sanity extension installed.